Director (appointed to the Board November

-Diploma Applied Chemistry, RMIT
+Diploma Applied Chemistry (RMIT)

-Retired Chair and CEO of Dupont Australia,
+Retired Chairman and CEO of Dupont Australia.
+Retired Chairman of

 1. What drew you to Camp Quality, and what do you love